Drowned, Drained, Swamped & Bogged Down:

 Initiating A Creative Exploration Of Mythterious Scottish Marshes & Wetlands

 This creative experimentation and development project brings together various strands of my past work.
-Over six months I’ll be visiting six different Scottish landscapes, spanning city, coast, uplands, lowlands and islands, in search of 17 sub-types of wetland habitat, to inspire a creative exploration in music, visual arts, crafts and writing.
+Over six months I visited six different Scottish landscapes, spanning city, coast, uplands, lowlands and islands, in search of 17 sub-types of wetland habitat, to inspire a creative exploration in music, visual arts, crafts and writing.

 The project is rooted in environmental messaging at this time of climate emergency and highlights the important ecological/environmental role of Scottish wetlands.